cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-07/241107_Skeuomorphism.md

 Incorporating evidence from interviews, user tests and surveys, this study confirms that we actually never left skeuomorphism.

 # Preface
 I've always been curious and interested of graphical user interfaces.
-At the age of 10, I remember using PowerPoint to design user interfaces for my old bulky computer and later for my first smartphone (Samsung Galaxy Young).
+At the age of 10, I remember using PowerPoint to design user interfaces for my old bulky HP laptop and later for my first smartphone (Samsung Galaxy Young).

 At the age of 11, I began developing utilitarian software like web browsers, media players and file downloaders using the C# coding language on Windows, by following YouTube tutorials.
 I then started thinking about the design part of these apps, how can I make them pretty and usable? how can I make them interesting? how can I make them intuitive for their users? how can I make them stand out and be different from what the tech giants are making.

 I also find it fascinating designing interfaces of operating systems, and the point of contact and connection between humans and machines.
-The portal to other apps, services, tools, while discreet has to be well designed.
+The portal to other apps, services, tools, while discreet have to be well designed.

 # Introduction